CHUCKLE -- When Humans Teach AI To Learn Emotions The Easy Way: Methodology

 \textbf{Intended-Perceived Agreement 1 (1 $\rightarrow$ 2 $\rightarrow$ 3 $\rightarrow$ 4):} This curriculum prioritizes agreement strength over alignment.
 After \textbf{Clear Match (1)}, \textbf{Clear Mismatch (2)} comes as \texttt{Borderline Easy} because, although the perceived label differs from the intended one, annotators strongly agree on a single alternative. \textbf{Ambiguous Match (3)} is \texttt{Borderline Tough} because there are multiple agreements between annotators, suggesting partial ambiguity, but still one of the agreements matches the intended emotion. \textbf{Ambiguous Mismatch (4)} is \texttt{Tough}, as there are multiple agreements between annotators, but none of them match the intended label.
 This combined ambiguity and misalignment make the sample highly confusing.

 \textbf{Intended-Perceived Agreement 2 (1 $\rightarrow$ 3 $\rightarrow$ 4 $\rightarrow$ 2):} This curriculum emphasizes alignment with the intended emotion as the key factor. \textbf{Ambiguous Match (3)} follows \textbf{Clear Match (1)}, because even with multiple agreements, at least one aligns with the intended emotion. \textbf{Ambiguous Mismatch (4)} comes next, since none of the ambiguous agreements align with the intended label, introducing both conflict and misalignment. \textbf{Clear Mismatch (2)} is placed last, the strong agreement among annotators is not consistent with the intended emotion.
-Such ``confidently incorrect" labels are considered most misleading, as they provide no alignment and may cause the model to learn the wrong mapping.
+Such ``confidently incorrect" labels are considered most misleading, as they misalign the model to learn the wrong mapping.

 \textbf{Intended-Perceived Agreement 3 (1 $\rightarrow$ 3 $\rightarrow$ 2 $\rightarrow$ 4):} This curriculum represents a compromise between alignment and agreement strength.
-Similar to the previous ordering, \textbf{Ambiguous Match (3)} follows \textbf{Clear Match (1)}. \textbf{Clear Mismatch (2)} is then placed before \textbf{Ambiguous Mismatch (4)}, because even though the majority perceived label disagrees with the intended one, the strong agreement provides a consistent (albeit incorrect) signal.
-This is easier to model than \textbf{Ambiguous Mismatch (4)}, where both ambiguity and misalignment occur simultaneously.
+Similar to the previous ordering, \textbf{Ambiguous Match (3)} follows \textbf{Clear Match (1)}. \textbf{Clear Mismatch (2)} comes before \textbf{Ambiguous Mismatch (4)}, because even though the majority perceived label disagrees with the intended one, the strong agreement provides a consistent (albeit incorrect) signal, which may be easier to model than \textbf{Ambiguous Mismatch (4)}, where both ambiguity and misalignment occur simultaneously.